The Mantri, the kings, and the legless man on the tree (1875)

 About one year later, in December 1876, the Malay leaders were captured and tried at the Residence of the Mantri, by two Malay judges and two English accessors (Raja Yusof, Raja Hussein, J. G. Davidson and W. E. Maxwell).
 This dark episode in Perak has a couple of unplanned consequences.

 - Sultan Abdullah, the Mantri, the Laksamana, and the Shahbandar were exiled to the Seychelles.
+Ironically, that small island in the middle of Indian Ocean would later became the birthplace of both the Perak Anthem and Negaraku ♬ 🎻.

 - The British subsequently solidified their control over Perak and other native states, marking a decisive shift toward more direct colonial rule in Tanah-tanah Melayu.